mehulagg/gitlab/doc/development/foreign_keys.md

 you have removed any orphaned rows.
 The method `add_concurrent_foreign_key` does not take care of this so you'll need to do so manually.

+Oprhaned records may raise errors when updated through the UI, API or background jobs.
+This will occur due to ActiveRecord validations or newly created foreign key constraints.

 Here are the steps to add a foreign key constraint to a relation which already has orhaned rows.

-1. Make sure orphaned records aren't updateable in the UI, API or background jobs.
-Also make sure an ActiveRecord validation covers the constraint.
 1. Use add_concurrent_foreign_key with validate: false
-1. Do a background migration to delete orphaned rows
+1. Create a background migration to delete orphaned rows
 1. Add a migration to run `ALTER TABLE <table_name> VALIDATE CONSTRAINT`

 ## Cascading Deletes